Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 She had outside help – Although some of the help came from family and friends who volunteered, she also received help and services from several agencies.

-My aunt definitely wasn’t alone (and you shouldn’t be either).
+My aunt definitely wasn’t alone (and you shouldn’t be, either).

-As grandma’s care began getting more intensive, it became more time consuming and exhausting for my aunt.
+As Grandma’s care began getting more intensive, it became more time-consuming and exhausting for my aunt.
 She spent a lot of our visits talking about caregiving duties.

-It is acceptable to take a break.
-It’s acceptable to have help.
-And while someone is in the home, absolutely take a 5-minute break!
+- And while someone is in the home, absolutely take a 5-minute break!

 4. Know When Stress on the CareGiver Is Too Much

 Knowing this now, I wish our family would have considered a discussion to watch for a couple of goals or milestones.
-Every family will have different situations, but it is important to identify:

 - When more help is needed.
 This can be determined by: